03 Jul Univariate and multivariable analyses

-- We can consider the following three types of analyses: descriptive analyses, univariate analyses and multivariate (or multivariable) analyses
+- We can consider the following three types of analyses: descriptive analyses, univariate analyses and multivariable (often unproperly named multivariate) analyses

 - Descriptive analyses are used to describe the data, and are useful for detecting problems

-- Univariate and multivariate analyses allow statistical comparisons (obtaining a p-value), and only multivariate analyses allow confounding factors to be taken into account
+- Univariate and multivariable analyses allow statistical comparisons (obtaining a p-value), and only multivariable analyses allow confounding factors to be taken into account

 Before starting a statistical analysis, it is necessary to have a good knowledge of your data.
 What is the proportion of women?
 How old is the oldest patient?